 How well do tenants work together; plan, designate responsibility, manage the upkeep, and share the rewards?

-Public housing tenants in Alice Springs and Tennant Creek is being judged in a separate category as part of the Central Australian Garden Competition, coordinated by 783 ABC Radio Alice Springs.
+Public housing tenants in Alice Springs and Tennant Creek were judged in a separate Best Public Housing category as part of the Central Australian Garden Competition, coordinated by 783 ABC Radio Alice Springs.